MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/introduction-to-xamarin-forms.md

 ---
 title: "An Introduction to Xamarin.Forms"
-description: "Xamarin.Forms is a cross-platform natively backed UI toolkit abstraction that allows developers to easily create user interfaces that can be shared across Android, iOS, and the Universal Windows Platform.
-The user interfaces are rendered using the native controls of the target platform, allowing Xamarin.Forms applications to retain the appropriate look and feel for each platform.
-This article provides an introduction to Xamarin.Forms and how to get started writing applications with it." ms.prod: xamarin ms.assetid: f619595f-3ee7-439b-a1bc-d13e5106e6e9 ms.technology: xamarin-forms
+description: "This article provides an introduction to Xamarin.Forms and how to get started writing applications with it." ms.prod: xamarin ms.assetid: f619595f-3ee7-439b-a1bc-d13e5106e6e9 ms.technology: xamarin-forms